 The same falls true with treating doctors.
 Don’t fall into the trap of overlooking the beneficial impact the early involvement of a treating doctor can have on your case for damages, or on your ability to secure the most favorable settlement possible.

-Again, assuming the economics of the case dictate such a course, make early contact with crucial medical witnesses, at the latest before attempting to begin settlement negotiations.
-If the case involves an aggravation of a pre-existing condition or increased susceptibility to injury, it is a very good idea to ask the treating physician exactly what she is prepared to say under oath about the issue.
-The same is true if the case involves a claim for permanency, future medical treatment, future lost wages or diminished earning capacity.
+Again, assuming the case’s economics dictate such a course, make early contact with crucial medical witnesses at the latest before attempting to begin settlement negotiations.
+If the case involves an aggravation of a pre-existing condition or increased susceptibility to injury, it is an excellent idea to ask the treating physician exactly what she is prepared to say under oath about the issue.
+The same is true if the case involves a claim for permanency, future medical treatment, future lost wages, or diminished earning capacity.

 Lock in what you expect your medical experts to testify to before negotiating.
-It may be that you can glean some of this information from the doctor’s treatment notes.
-It is most likely that you can’t get everything you need because doctor’s treatment notes are made for a very different purpose than that which they are used for in the context of settling a potential litigation claim.
-You need to know if a low offer should be rejected because the medical witness will give testimony that is likely support a claim for higher damages at trial.
+Maybe you can glean some of this information from the doctor’s treatment notes.
+It is most likely that you can’t get everything you need because a doctor’s treatment notes are made for a very different purpose than that which you use for settling a potential litigation claim.
+You need to know if you should reject a low offer because the medical witness will give testimony that likely supports a claim for higher damages at trial.

-On the flip side, you also need to know if you should take that low offer because the client’s doctor is going to say the bulk of his problems are from a prior injury or a degenerative condition or otherwise does not support the patient and the claim.
-The point is, if you will need an expert to try the case, you probably need to locate and involve the same expert on the front end to properly settle the case or to begin to get the case ready for trial.
+On the flip side, you also need to know if you should take that low offer because the client’s doctor will say the bulk of his problems are from a prior injury or a degenerative condition or otherwise does not support the patient and the claim.
+The point is, if you will need an expert to try the case, you probably need to locate and involve the same expert on the front end to properly settle or to get the case ready for trial.